LibraryOfCongress/api.congress.gov/Documentation/CongressionalRecordEndpoint.md

 ### List Level

-Note that congressional record items can be filtered down to a specific year, month, or date by adding ?y=YYYY&m=MM&d=DD to the request URL (e.g., <https://api.congress.gov/v3/congressional-record/?y=2022&m=8&d=16&api_key>=)
+Note that Congressional Record items can be filtered down to a specific year, month, or date by adding ?y=YYYY&m=MM&d=DD to the request URL (e.g., <https://api.congress.gov/v3/congressional-record/?y=2022&m=8&d=16&api_key>=)

 `<api-root>`